fdac23/students/jshoffn3.md

 I am Jake Shoffner and I am a senior in computer science in the 5 Year MS/BS program.
 I have worked as a research assistant in condensed matter physics, teaching assistant for DATA201, and am currently working as a software engineer at KUB.
 I have taken a lot of statistics classes in the arts and sciences department, as well as data mining last semester with Dr. Taufer.
 I like researching machine learning related topics, especially thing like machine learning in chess.

-I am Justin McKnight, a senior Computer Science student at UTK.
-I like researching topics in machine learning, especially related to machine learning in chess.